Brisbane Lions: Brisbane Bears absorb Fitzroy's AFL operations, become Brisbane Lions

+Brisbane Lions history

 Beginnings: 1997–2000

-In their debut year as a combined club, the Lions narrowly made the finals, finishing in eighth position.
+In 1997, the Lions narrowly made the finals, finishing eighth.
 They ended up with the same win–loss record as fellow 1997 newcomers Port Adelaide, who missed out due to having an inferior percentage.
 Their first two games were against the eventual grand finalists of that year, Adelaide and St Kilda.
 They went down to Adelaide by 36 points before recording an emphatic 97-point thrashing of St Kilda in round 2.
 The Lions met St Kilda again in a cut-throat away qualifying final, going down by 46 points after leading the Saints at half-time.
-The Brisbane Lions in 1997 remain the only new team in VFL/AFL history to have made the finals in their first season.
+The Brisbane Lions in 1997 remain the only team in VFL/AFL history to have made the finals in their first season.

 Despite a talented playing list, the disruption of the merger and injuries to key players Michael Voss and Brad Boyd took their toll.
-The Lions would go onto finish in last position at the end of the 1998 season.
+The Lions finished last at the end of the 1998 season.
 Accordingly, Northey was sacked as coach with eight rounds remaining in the season.
 During the off-season, the club hired Leigh Matthews, who in 1990 had delivered Collingwood its first premiership since 1958.

 Matthews, who was voted "Player of the Century" in 2000, played his entire career with Hawthorn and brought many of the Hawthorn disciplines to the Lions.
 Importantly, he forced the Lions to embrace and acknowledge their Fitzroy heritage with murals and records being erected at the Gabba, and past players names being placed on lockers.
 Within a year, the Lions rose from the bottom of the ladder to fourth.
 The 1999 season included a Round 20 Gabba match where the Lions led Fremantle by 113 points at half-time after having kicked 21 goals.
 Their half-time score of 21.5 (131) still remains the highest half-time score in VFL/AFL history.
-Brisbane would win their first finals as a merged entity against Carlton and the Western Bulldogs before losing to the eventual premiers, the Kangaroos, in a 1999 preliminary final.
+Brisbane won their first finals as a merged entity against Carlton and the Western Bulldogs before losing to the eventual premiers, the Kangaroos, in a 1999 preliminary final.
 The Lions played finals again in 2000 but bowed out in the second week after losing an away game to Carlton by 82 points.

-In this time period the club drafted and recruited key players who would go onto be pillars of the Lions triple premiership years.
-Victorian Luke Power, Fitzroy father-son selection Jonathan Brown, and exciting WA product Simon Black would come via the draft, and Brad Scott, Mal Michael, and ex-Fitzroy B&F winner Martin Pike would be recruited from Hawthorn, Collingwood, and North Melbourne respectively.
+In this period the club drafted and recruited key players who went on to be pillars of the Lions triple premiership years.
+Victorian Luke Power, Fitzroy father–son selection Jonathan Brown, and exciting WA product Simon Black came via the draft, and Brad Scott, Mal Michael, and ex-Fitzroy B&F winner Martin Pike were recruited from Hawthorn, Collingwood, and North Melbourne respectively.